The Rise of Uncrewed Naval Systems - An Exclusive Interview With David Manley

 * The underwater domain is seen as the next frontier for innovation, driven by AI and communication advances.

-This interesting discussion sets the stage for deeper exploration at Uncrewed Naval Systems 2025, where Professor Manley will share further findings and engage with global defence leaders on the future of maritime operations.
+This discussion helped set the stage at Uncrewed Naval Systems 2025, where Professor Manley shared further findings and engaged with global defence leaders on the future of maritime operations.
+These insights offer a useful indication of the level of expertise and debate you can expect in the room next October at Uncrewed Naval Systems 2026.